 • Reduce swollen ankles during pregnancy

-Clare Anvar is a clinical massage therapist at Horder Healthcare, Tunbridge Wells.
-Please call 01892 529059 to book an appointment and to discuss your personal treatment plan.
+Clare Anvar is a clinical massage therapist at The McIndoe Centre, East Grinstead.
+Please call 01342 488054 to book an appointment and to discuss your personal treatment plan.